A physics-based model of swarming jellyfish: Discussion and results

 We adapt the model of passive-repulsive tracers Eq.~\eqref{eq pass rep tracers} by allowing for an angular dynamics affected by angular diffusion and orientation against the flow in Eq.~\eqref{eq: orientation state}, a non-zero swimming speed according to Eq.~\eqref{eq: velocity} and bell pulsation Eq.~\eqref{eq: internal state}, resulting in the model:

 Panels (a-e) Fig.~\ref{fig: counter current} show snapshots of the resulting swarm dynamics.

-The, swimming dynamics is defined by the parameters $\lambda_{\theta}$, $D_0$, $V_0$, $V_a$, $V_b$, $\varepsilon_{\mathbf{U},0}$ and $J$.
+The, swimming dynamics is defined by the parameters {$\lambda_{\theta}$ (inverse of the correlation time for the angular noise), $D_0$ (amplitude of the angular white noise), $V_0$ (amplitude of swimming speed in the inactive state), $V_a$, $V_b$ (velocity response parameters), $\varepsilon_{\mathbf{U},0}$ (angular coupling constant) and $J$ (shape parameter of velocity oscillations)}.
 Here we adjust parameters of the model to experimental results \cite{malul2019levantine}: We choose $J=1$ to mimic inertia of medusae during a bell stroke (see Fig.~\ref{fig: couplings} (a)).
 To obtain other parameters, we assume that agents are fully aligned against the flow and we average the orientation dynamics over time.
-Then, the oscillatory component $\exp(\cos(\varphi)-1)$ results in a factor of roughly $0.47$ and other parameters follow directly: $V_0=0.15$\ m\ s$^{-1}$, $V_a=0.5$\ m\ s$^{-1}$ and $V_b=0.6$\ m\ s$^{-1}$.
+Then, the {oscillatory component $\beta(\varphi)$} results in a factor of roughly $0.47$ and other parameters follow directly: $V_0=0.15$\ m\ s$^{-1}$, $V_a=0.5$\ m\ s$^{-1}$ and $V_b=0.6$\ m\ s$^{-1}$.